 Top performers build their network BEFORE they need it.
 That’s how they can get laid off on a Monday and have a better job lined up by Friday.
 Read that sentence again, please — it means that top performers are comfortable meeting people and cultivating relationships with no specific purpose.
 In fact, it’s almost always to help the other person!

-Now, the Dream Job course covers networking in depth, including the specific words to use in emails and even in coffee-shop conversations.
+Now, the Dream Job course covers natural networking in depth, including the specific words to use in emails and even in coffee-shop conversations.
 Today, I want to show you how to get started.
-And I intend for this free material to rival any paid material on networking, anywhere.
+And I intend for this free material to rival any paid material on natural networking, anywhere.

-The first step to networking
+The first step to natural networking

 We’ve all heard about “informational interviews” but few of us do it.
 What is it?
 How does it work?
 And how can you use subtle techniques to make an informational interview help you — and more importantly, the other person — even if you have seemingly little to offer?

 First, an informational interview is an opportunity to meet someone you’re curious about and learn from them.
 Maybe you’re curious what a Product Manager really does.
 Maybe you want to know what the culture at IDEO is like.
 That’s what an informational interview allows you to do.

 Second, THIS IS NOT WEIRD.
 What’s weird is a bunch of whiny 20- and 30-somethings doing the same damned mindless resume submitting, then wondering why they don’t have jobs.
 Are you seriously kidding me?
 Informational interviews are one of the most powerful techniques in your Dream Job arsenal, yet because they seem “weird,” people don’t do them.
 You continue thinking they’re weird while I sail around in a flying car paid for by my Dream Job, which I got because I used effective informational interviews.
 I hate you.